-This is a simple vegan black-eye pea recipe that uses only 3 basic ingredients, can be made in the slow cooker or crock-pot, and can be made in a large quantity so you can freeze the leftovers and have another quick meal for another day.
+This simple Clean Eating Vegan Slow Cooker Black Eye Pea recipe uses only 3 basic ingredients, is made in a slow cooker or crock-pot, and can be made in a large quantity so you can freeze the leftovers and have another quick meal for another day.

 There are plenty of things you could add in…diced jalapenos, garlic, diced carrots, bay leaves, hot sauce, black pepper or even cayenne pepper.
 Be creative!

-I serve my black-eye peas over fresh, steaming hot brown rice and you can even round it out with some warm, fluffy Vegan Cornbread for the perfect vegan meal!
+I like to serve my black-eye peas over fresh, steaming hot brown rice and you can even round it out with some warm, fluffy Vegan Cornbread for the perfect vegan meal!

 Black-eye peas are super nutritious and are an excellent source of vegan protein, fiber and iron.